alhamdubello/mtc-repo-backend/README.md

-# This prod repository is for infra developers.
+# This prod python repository is for backend developers.